strawberryjellyfish/jellyfish-backdrop/readme.txt

 can make the images appear as backgrounds to other areas of the page by supplying any valid element id or classname in the Container field on the admin page. eg. #main, .header

+It's also possible to configure, container, fade speed and slide duration through post custom fields if you want a post to have different values to those defined on the settings page.
+Use, the following custom fields:

+background_container
+background_fade_speed
+background_slide_duration

 == Frequently Asked Questions ==